RevStackCore/Extensions.DynamicLinq/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/o5d37k2mty0as2vf?svg=true)](https://ci.appveyor.com/project/tachyon1337/extensions-dynamiclinq)

-An AspNetCore quick and dirty OData replacement for queryable APIs.
+An AspNetCore quick and dirty OData-like replacement for queryable APIs.
 Works for standard POCO entities.
 No EDM hassles.
 No middleware configuration.
 However, this is not an OData parser.
 Although $top,$skip,$orderBy work just like OData syntax, $filter is not an OData AST parser.
 Instead it works by a custom string deserialization implementation for parsing by the System.Linq.Dynamic IQueryable extensions.

 # Nuget Installation